 The first record I have listing Catherine is the 1860 US Census for Minster, Jackson Township, Auglaize County, Ohio.
 At the time she is listed as 1 year old.
 Her family consisted of her father Joseph (age 39), mother Catherine (age 35), and siblings Anthony (age 14), Dena (age 12), Henry (age 10), Barney (age 8), Joseph (age 6), and Frank (age 4).
 According to this census, her father was born in Oldenburg and her mother was born in Hanover.
 Her father is a farmer with $1,800 in real estate and $500 in personal property.

 Catherine married William Severin around 1877 and had four children from this marriage.
-These children were Anne, Frank, Bernard and a daughter who died as a young child.
+These children were Emma, Frank, Bernard and Anne, a daughter who died as a young child.
 The family left Ohio and moved to Belloit, Mitchell County, Kansas in October 1885.
 Her husband, William died in January 1886, a few months after they arrived in Kansas.
 Shortly afterward the remaining family moved back to the Minster, Ohio area to be with family.
 On 16 February 1887, she married my great-great-grandfather, Henry Westerheide (1863-1948) in St. Joseph's Church, Egypt, Auglaize County, Ohio.

 The 1900 US Census for Jackson Township, Auglaize County, Ohio lists the family as follows: Henry Westerheide (age 35) and his wife Katharina (age 41), and their eight children; Edward (age 12), Julius (age 10), Maria (age 9), George (age 6), Raymond (age 5), Paulina (age 4), Joseph (age 2) and Anton (age 6 months).
 Henry and Katharina had been married 14 years and all eight of their children were still surviving.
 As was customary for this area, Henry was a farmer.
 I noticed that none of the three surviving Severin children are included in this family or the child count in the census.
 I am not sure where those children were during this census or future censuses.